-Lead scoring is the method of assigning points to contacts or potential prospects based on how closely they resemble your buyer persona.
+Lead scoring is the method of assigning points to contacts or potential prospects based on how closely they resemble your ideal customer profile.
 The higher the lead score, the more likely the lead is to be a good fit for your product or service.

 💡Understanding Lead Scoring

-Lead scoring is commonly used by marketing and sales teams to sort through their contact database and reroute the highest quality leads to the sales department immediately–significantly shortening the sales cycle.
+Lead scoring is commonly used by marketing and sales teams to sort through their contact database and reroute the highest quality leads to the sales department immediately–significantly improving their sales funnel.

-By implementing a lead scoring system, your sales team can de-prioritize low-quality leads and prioritize leads with the highest chance of converting.
+By implementing a lead scoring system, your sales team can de-prioritize low-quality leads and prioritize leads who have the highest chance of converting.
 This, in turn, can help to align sales and marketing efforts in a more measurable way.

-Lead scoring can be done through lead scoring software or manually through spreadsheets–however, the latter can be quite tedious and requires daily maintenance to be accurate.
+A lead scoring process can be done through scoring software or manually through spreadsheets–however, the latter can be quite tedious and requires daily maintenance to be accurate.

-Predictive lead scoring software takes this one step further.
-It uses big data and machine learning algorithms to find the right combination of behaviors and data points of existing and potential customers.
+Predictive lead scoring software takes this one step further and applies big data and machine learning algorithms to scoring to find the right combination of behaviors and data points of existing and potential customers.
 Then, these attributes are automatically matched and ranked to those of new leads.

 Through lead scoring, your sales and marketing departments can assign point values to your contacts based on how closely they resemble your ideal customer.
 Lead scores are then used to determine which contacts should be handled immediately by your sales team and which should go through marketing automation and nurturing campaigns.

-Sales and marketing teams who implement a lead scoring system into their database typically see a higher conversion rate, shorter sales cycle, and a higher interest level than those who do not.
+Sales and marketing teams who implement a lead scoring system into their process typically see a higher conversion rate, a faster sales funnel, and a higher interest level than those who do not.

 While scoring leads manually can be a time-consuming and frustrating endeavor, using good lead scoring software will allow you to uncover high-quality leads and revenue opportunities hidden at this very moment in your database.